unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

 Since a *ChunkView* knows about morphing landscapes, it is the only entity that knows where partial landscapes will be at any given time during an animation.
 Thus, it provides mid-animation analogs for many of the *ViewProvider* methods.

+A *ChunkView* also provides specific information about the position of data points on the x-axis.
+Specifically, it provides x-axis markers, canvas-relative horizontal offsets, for each point.
+These x-axis markers may be used by *ContentView*s to draw x-axis labels for each data point in the graph.

 When a *ChunkView* is drawn into an HTML5 canvas, it is given a **canvas viewport**, a canvas and a rectangle of pixels in which the *ChunkView* may draw itself.
 If the width of the complete landscape is greater than the width of the canvas viewport, then the *ChunkView* will be given a **scroll offset**.
 In this case, the x value in the canvas at which the partial landscape will be rendered is equal to the sum of the x value of canvas viewport, the offset of the partial landscape, and the negative scroll offset.

 Sometimes, the complete landscape will not be as wide as the canvas viewport.
 In this case, the complete landscape literally does not "fill up" the place where it is being rendered.
 The visual style of a *ChunkView* determines how it handles this situation.
 Sometimes, a *ChunkView* may visually stretch itself; other times, a *ChunkView* may choose to justify itself to the left or right of the canvas viewport.

-After a *ChunkView* is done drawing itself, it returns a **draw report**&mdash;a pair `(x, width, x-label-start, x-label-offsets)` specifying both the x-axis label positions and the horizontal range of pixels within the canvas viewport that the partial landscape took up.
-This is particularly useful for cases when the complete landscape is narrower than the canvas viewport, since it tells the *ContentView* how much screen realestate was actually taken up.
+After a *ChunkView* is done drawing itself, it returns a **draw report**&mdash;a tuple `(x, width, x-markers)` specifying both the x-axis markers and the horizontal range of pixels within the canvas viewport that the partial landscape took up.
+This is particularly useful for cases when the complete landscape is narrower than the canvas viewport, since it tells the *ContentView* how much screen real estate was actually taken up.

 The *ChunkView* can receive "pointer" events (normally equivalent to mouse events), allowing user interaction.
 These events can be used for hover effects and click handlers.
 The events themselves specify coordinates relative to the canvas.
 As a result, the *ChunkView* will need to request a re-draw in order to utilize the coordinates in any meaningful way.